RocketCommunicationsInc/Front-End-Developer-Take-Home-Challenge/README.md

   - Work on your solution
   - Create a pull request with @github/tblaisde as the reviewer.
 - Have fun and be as creative as you like!

+**Timeframe**

+There is no mandated timeframe to complete this challenge.
+You will not be judged on how quickly you complete the challenge.